 The Institute has developed and implemented fair and equitable procedures for resolution of disputes regarding auditor credentials and certification and/or de-certification of operations.
 The procedures provide due process to all parties that may be affected by these decisions.

-The Cyanide Code and related information and code management documentation are available via the Internet at www.cyanidecode.org.
+The Cyanide Code and related information and program management documentation are available via the Internet at www.cyanidecode.org.
 The website is intended to promote an understanding of the issues involved in cyanide management and to provide a forum for enhanced communication within and between the various stakeholder groups with interest in these issues.
-The website is the repository for Code certification and verification information.
+The website is the repository for Cyanide Code certification and verification information.